 provider suspects a false-negative result, you will most likely have your blood checked

-again in about 3 months.
-At this point, you'll have had time to develop blood cells
+again in about three months.
+At this point, you'll have had time to develop blood

 How do I get ready for this test?